 Color: Brown

-Taste and flavor: It is best consumed after a meal since it has a refreshing effect with its unique toasty flavor.
-It contains less caffeine and compared to other types of green tea, so it’s good for kids and the elderly, too.
+Taste and flavor: It is best consumed after a meal since it has a refreshing effect and

 Best Time to Drink?

-It can be consumed all day since it contains less caffeine compared to other types of green tea.
-Literally all-day.
+It can be consumed all day since it contains less caffeine than other green tea types.
+All-day.
 Yes.
-You can enjoy it after the shower or even before the bed for some refreshing effect.
+You can enjoy it after the shower or before bed for some refreshing effect.

 Powdered Japanese Green Tea